sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - excel-reference.md

 hidden: false
 ---

-This topic describes the rules Sensible uses to transform documents such as PDFs into Excel spreadsheets.
-These rules are based on the SenseML configuration you use to extract data from the document.
+This topic describes the rules Sensible uses to transform data extracted from documents such as PDFs into Excel spreadsheets.
+Sensible extracts the data as JSON using SenseML configurations, then applies the rules to create spreadsheet data such as tables, labeled columns, and linked sheets.

 **Prerequisites**